 Your Eyes: A Window to Your Health

 Your eyes can tell you, and your doctor, plenty about your health.
-From diabetes, to high blood pressure, to inflammatory conditions to metastatic cancer.
+From diabetes, to high blood pressure, to inflammatory conditions and even metastatic cancer.

-The old saying goes that the eyes are the windows to the soul, but they can also be a window into your health.
+William Shakespeare said the eyes are the windows to the soul, but your next trip to the ophthalmologist could reveal a lot about your overall health as well.
 Ophthalmologists often see clues in the eyes that warn of health issues elsewhere in your body.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Any ophthalmologist who does routine eye exams can detect these problems,” says ophthalmologist Richard Gans, MD.
-“Eye exams are important not only for the health of the eye, but also to determine if there are systemic issues that need attention,” he says.
+“Any ophthalmologist who does routine eye exams can detect these problems,” says Dr. Singh.
+“Eye exams are important not only for the health of the eye, but also to determine if there are issues affecting multiple organs or the entire body that need attention,” he says.

 Here are some health warning signs ophthalmologists can find in your eyes:

-When diabetic retinopathy is detected, laser treatments and medications are used to repair blood vessels.
-However, surgery may be required if the bleeding is severe enough.
+When diabetic retinopathy is detected, you’ll typically have laser treatments and medications to repair blood vessels.
+However, you may need surgery if the bleeding is severe enough.

-Most commonly, inflammatory diseases cause uveitis, which is an inflammation of the middle part of the eye (called the uvea).
-Untreated, uveitis can cause permanent damage to the eye.
+Most commonly, inflammatory diseases cause uveitis, which is an inflammation of the middle part of your eye (called the uvea).
+Untreated, uveitis can cause permanent damage to your eyes.

-“Cancers by themselves rarely have manifestations in the eye,” Dr. Gans says.
+“Cancers by themselves rarely have manifestations in the eye,” Dr. Singh says.
 “However, there are certain cancers that can spread to the eyes,” he adds.

-Melanoma is one cancer that is primary to the eye, but it can often be found elsewhere on the body.
-Breast cancer is an example of a cancer that can metastasize to the eye, where it could be found before other tests show the cancer has spread.
+Melanoma is one cancer that is primary to your eyes, but can also show up elsewhere on your body.
+Breast cancer is an example of a cancer that can spread to your eyes, where it could be found before other tests show the cancer has spread.